yousufmsoliman/geometry-central/docs/docs/surface/geometry/quantities.md

     Only valid on triangular meshes.

-    - **member:** `EdgeData<double> IntrinsicGeometry::edgeCotanWeights`
+    - **member:** `EdgeData<double> IntrinsicGeometryInterface::edgeCotanWeights`
-    - **require:** `void IntrinsicGeometry::requireEdgeCotanWeights()`
+    - **require:** `void IntrinsicGeometryInterface::requireEdgeCotanWeights()`
+    - **immediate:** `double IntrinsicGeometryInterface::edgeCotanWeight(Edge e)`

 ## Tangent vectors and transport

-These quantities are defined for any `IntrinsicGeometry`, which is the base class of all other geometry objects---they will always be available on any kind of geometry.
+These quantities are defined for any `IntrinsicGeometryInterface`, which is the base class of all other geometry objects---they will always be available on any kind of geometry.
 Tangent vectors and transport are defined in terms of tangent spaces at faces and vertices, as defined below.

 Recall that our `Vector2` types obey the multiplication and division rules of complex arithmetic, and thus can be used to represent rotations.
 For instance, a 2D vector representing a rotation can be used to rotate another vector like:
 ```cpp